 Dr Miguel Sague Sr 97 years of age, shares his life experiences in Spanish.
-Mostly dealing with his school career, early

-	adulthood, professional development and personal participation in some important events during some of the most volatile

-	eras in Cuban history.
-Although hampered at times by dimming memory as a result of his advanced age his recollections of

-	important personal and national historical events tend to be vivid and often humorously entertaining.
+Mostly dealing with his school career, early adulthood, professional development and personal participation in some important events during some of the most volatile eras in Cuban history.
+Although hampered at times by dimming memory as a result of his advanced age his recollections of important personal and national historical events tend to be vivid and often humorously entertaining.

-	He was born in the small village of Palma Soriano but grew up in a near-by town of La Maya.
-The family was poor and of

-	peasant origin.
-His father Bernardo Sague was able to improve their bad financial situation by joining the Cuban army at

-	a time when political-military despots often won the support of soldiers by paying them better wages than their civilian
+He was born in 1916 in the small village of Palma Soriano but grew up in a near-by town of La Maya.
+The family was poor and of peasant origin.
+His father Bernardo Sague was able to improve their bad financial situation by joining the Cuban army at a time when political-military despots often won the support of soldiers by paying them better wages than their civilian counterparts.

-	counterparts.

-	He begins with an explanation of poor schooling in the local elementary school in La Maya, teachers who simply gave the

-	students written "busywork" and then sat or stood around chatting with each other.
+He begins with an explanation of poor schooling in the local elementary school in La Maya, teachers who simply gave the students written "busywork" and then sat or stood around chatting with each other.

 He had no seventh or eighth grade experience which hindered him severely when he managed to enter the Havana-based Escuela Tecnica Industrial boarding highschool on a scholarship (too poor to pay for any other type of schooling).
 He found himself at a disadvantage because most of the other boys had passed both seventh and eighth grade but he had not, so he was always playing catchup in difficult subjects such as advanced highschool math and chemistry.

 This was all happening during the dictatorial regime of President Gerardo Machado.